 - Test on real devices for the most accurate results.

-Advanced Tips for Optimizing Elementor Breakpoints
+Advanced Tips for Optimizing Elementor Breakpoints in Website Design

 Create Custom Breakpoints for Unique Design Needs

 Elementor’s default breakpoints are great, but not every project fits into standard screen sizes.
-Creating custom breakpoints allows you to design for ultra-wide monitors, smaller smartphones, or other non-standard devices.
+Creating additional custom breakpoints allows you to design for ultra-wide monitors, smaller smartphones, or other non-standard devices.

 How to Add Custom Breakpoints: